The Business Operations (BizOps) team is responsible for translating business goals (strategy) into tactical operations (execution).

 Getting started with Looker

-Looker enables us to explore and visualize Sourcegraph data sources.
+Looker provides tools for building and exploring custom reports and visualizations using custom fields captured from various Sourcegraph data sources.
 If you’re a new user, here’s where to get started.

-Looker developed their own language called LookML for defining calculations and data relationships in a SQL database.
+Looker created a query language called LookML for defining calculations and data relationships in a SQL database.
 The ‘Explores’ and other functionality you see in Looker is all based on a LookML model.
-The average Sourcegraph teammate should not need to write any LookML code, but should you need or want to, here are a couple resources to get started.
+The average Sourcegraph teammate should not need to write any LookML code, but should you need or want to, here are some resources to get started.